Iamthelaw/notes/✅ code-complete.md

 ### 30.6 Tool Fantasyland

 Over the past several decades, programmers have seen numerous tools that were supposed to eliminate programming.
 First it was third-generation languages.
 Then it was fourth generation languages.
 Then it was automatic programming.
 Then it was CASE tools.
 Then it was visual programming.
-Each of these advances spun off valuable, incre- mental improvements to computer programming—and collectively they have made pro- gramming unrecognizable to anyone who learned programming before these advances.
+Each of these advances spun off valuable, incremental improvements to computer programming—and collectively they have made programming unrecognizable to anyone who learned programming before these advances.
 But none of these innovations succeeded in eliminating programming.

 ## Chapter 31 Layout and Style